Lancartian/cc-bank/README.md

 **Special Chest Markers**:
 - **MINT chest**: Place a paper renamed to "MINT" inside
 - **OUTPUT chest**: Place a paper renamed to "OUTPUT" inside
+- **AUXILIARY chest**: Place a paper renamed to "AUXILIARY" inside (receives deposited books from void chests)
 - **Denomination chests**: Place papers with the denomination number in the name
   * The system extracts numbers from the display name and matches against valid denominations (1, 5, 10, 20, 50, 100)
   * Examples that work: